-BOOK SIX "SECURITY"13
+BOOK SIX "SECURITY"12

-763. (Definition of security provider and third party acquirer)

-(1) A person who creates a real security right over his own property so as to secure the debt of another shall be called a 'security provider'.

-(2) A person who receives the assignment of the object of a real security right created by the debtor to secure his own debt shall be called a 'third party acquirer.'

-764. (Types of real security rights)

-(1) The types of real security rights are limited to those established in the Civil Code or in special laws, and no other type of real security may be created.

-(2) The five types of real security rights established in the CivilCode are (i) rights of retention, (ii) preferential rights, (iii) pledge,(iv) hypothec and (v) security right by way of transfer of title.
+- 766. (Definition of security provider and third party acquirer) - (1) A person who creates a real security right over his own property so as to secure the debt of another shall be called a 'security provider'. - (2) A person who receives the assignment of the object of a real security right created by the debtor to secure his own debt shall be called a 'third party acquirer.' - 767.
+(Types of real security rights) - (1) The types of real security rights are limited to those established in the Civil Code or in special laws, and no other type of real security may be created. - (2) The five types of real security rights established in the Civil Code are (i) rights of retention, (ii) preferential rights, (iii) pledge, (iv) hypothec and (v) security right by way of transfer of title. - 768.
+(Object of real security right)

-13 In the translation of this Book, the terms 'debt,' 'debtor,' and 'creditor' are used in lieu of 'obligation,' 'obligor' and 'obligee' (the terms used in the Khmer original).
-Because it is assumed that cases to which this Book will apply will typically involve monetary obligations, it is thought that the use of such terms will aid in understanding the underlying concepts.
-However, regardless of terminology, the provisions of this Book should be understood to apply to both monetary and non-monetary obligations.

-765. (Object of real security right)